chillinflute/ChrisxSam-Planner/CritMus Essay draft.md

 ## intro
-Much of the world remains to be investigated ethnomusicologically.
+Much of the world remains to be investigated ethnomusicologically %%why do you think?%%.
 One location that has yet to see extensive research or thorough examination of its musical traditions is Malta.
-Malta provides an interesting, relatively untapped example: the intersectionality of different cultures that Malta consists of due to its geographical location and previous rule means that its folk music draws from and develops on other traditions.
+Malta provides an interesting, relatively untapped example: the intersectionality of different cultures that Malta consists of due to its geographical location and ==previous rule==%%history? dunno this doesn't read right somehow%% means that its folk music draws from and develops on other traditions.
 These different influences have come to create a "sonic signature" of Malta through the hybridisation of various other folk styles.

 This thesis requires huge concentration on how cultural and national identity is cultivated through the means of music. [some bullshit]